Bohemian12/employee-attrition-project/README.md

 In this phase we need to just ask questions to get to know the scope and how to do and what questions to answer.

-**Q1.** What are the top 5 common factors which effect the attrition rate of employees?
+**Q1.** What are the top common factors which effect the attrition rate of employees?
 **Q2.** What are the trends based on department?
 **Q3.** How salary affects the attrition of employees?
 **Q4.** Which age group left the company most?
-**Q5.** Relation b/w employees who overtime and employees who left the company?
+**Q5.** what percent of employee who left were doing overtime?

 These questions needed to be answered using this data by doing this it helps streamline the process of data analysis.